Mobile UX Testing – Part 2

-Usability testing is like other software testing that validates the product against the requirements.
-The uniqueness in this case is that the software needs to be validated by the user or the way user would like to see it.
+Usability testing is like another software testing that validates the product against the requirements.
+The uniqueness, in this case, is that the software needs to be validated by the user or the way the user would like to see it.
 Although there are multiple ways to conduct this test but we bring forth to you some of the commonly used ways in the industry:

-(a) During the design phase of your application, you may use any wireframe tool to generate your application flow video, or just draw all the screens with flow on a paper and discuss its feasibility within the team
+- During the design phase of your application, you may use any wireframe tool to generate your application flow video, or just draw all the screens with the flow on paper and discuss its feasibility within the team.

 - Easy to navigate.

 - Labels and button texts are clear and concise.

 - UI elements provide visual feedback when pressed.

 - Present users with a confirmation option when deleting.

 - Speak the user’s language not technical.

 - A clear and consistent way to go back on every screen.